biohackathon-japan/bh24-viral-phylogenomics/paper/paper.md

 FIXME : how do we see that data is loaded using the web interface?
 ## Loading IMG/VR data into Intermine

-To make this actually useful, we made a preliminary effort to
+To make this actually useful, we made a preliminary effort to load IMG/VR into Intermine.
+IMG/VR is provided as a pair of FASTA files, one containing viral contigs, and the other containing predicted viral proteins, and a pair of TSV files containing the sequence metadata and predicted hosts.

 ```console=
 mkdir work